sabuuuu/restaurant-website/README.md

 # Restaurant Website

 A responsive website template for a restaurant or food-related business.
-This project provides an elegant and visually appealing website to showcase the restaurant's menu, services, and contact information.
+This project provides an elegant and visually appealing website to showcase the restaurant's menu, services, and contact information all using Reactjs.

 ## Features
 - Modern and visually appealing design.